 Kure Beach restaurants offer our local fresh caught seafood and secret recipes.
 There are also American, Italian, Steak and other restaurants.
 Dine outdoors under the moon or sun along the oceanfront.
 Chill out at several bars with exotic drinks.

 Simply walking along the beach and on the pier will make your day.
 The salt air, ocean breeze, soft sand, singing birds, and sound of breaking waves brings renewal at Kure Beach, North Carolina.
-Visit Kure Beach to visit to our beautiful coastal nature and ecosystem.
+And there is another four-mile naturally preserved beach only minutes away in the Fort Fisher State Recreation Area.
+Visit Kure Beach to experience our beautiful coastal nature and ecosystem.

-Check out all the other activities in this Kure Beach Visitor Center including the Fort Fisher Aquarium, the arcade, riding bikes near the ocean, and playing water sports, to have lots of fun at laid-back Kure Beach.
+Check out the other activities in this Kure Beach Visitor Center including the nationally acclaimed Fort Fisher Aquarium, unparalleled Fort Fisher Historic Site, Fort Fisher State Recreation Area, arcade, riding bikes near the ocean, and playing water sports.
+You’ll have lots of fun at laid-back Kure Beach.